-Martin Müller is Swiss National Science Foundation Professor in the Department of Geography and Sustainability at the University of Lausanne.
+Martin Müller is a professor in the Department of Geography and Sustainability at the University of Lausanne.
 He heads the research team M3 (Materialities | Multiplicities | Metropolis).

-He read for a Master of Philosophy at the University of Cambridge and received a PhD in Human Geography from Goethe-Universität Frankfurt am Main.
-He has held fellowships at the universities of British Columbia in Vancouver, North Carolina at Chapel Hill, Oxford, Birmingham and at Vrije Universiteit Brussel.
+He read for a Master's degree in Development Studies at the University of Cambridge and received a PhD in Human Geography from Goethe-Universität Frankfurt am Main.
+He has held fellowships at the universities of British Columbia in Vancouver, North Carolina at Chapel Hill, Oxford, Vrije Universiteit Brussel and the Institute for Advanced Study in Marseille.
 Before coming to Lausanne, he was Swiss National Science Foundation Professor at the University of Zurich.

-His research has been covered in the New York Times, Financial Times, Newsweek, International Business Times, ABC, Inside Climate News, Toronto Star, Svenska Dagbladet, TV Rain (Russia), El Mercurio (Chile), Der Spiegel, Frankfurter Allgemeine Zeitung, Austrian National Radio (Ö1), Swiss Radio and Television (SRF), NZZ, Tribune de Genève and other outlets.
+Martin Müller is an international expert on the sustainability of major events and cultural institutions.
+He has been interviewed for the The Economist, Art Newspaper, New York Times, BBC World News, Financial Times, Associated Press (AP), Forbes, Bloomberg, Associated Press, Newsweek, International Business Times, ABC, Inside Climate News, Sports Illustrated, Toronto Star, Svenska Dagbladet, South China Morning Post, TV5 Monde, Agence France de Presse, Der Spiegel, Frankfurter Allgemeine Zeitung, Austrian National Radio (Ö1), Swiss Radio and Television (SRF), NZZ, Tribune de Genève and other outlets.